OpenDataServices/farm-level-data-standard/docs/thedatamodel.md

 ### The farmer

 **Definition**
 The farmer is the person that manages one or more farms, possibly helped by farm workers.
 The farmer takes the major management decisions even when the decision is to do contract farming where the farm practice is often prescribed in detail by an external actor.
 In this model the farmer is not necessarily the owner of the farm.
 A farmer can manage someone else’s farm.
 Nor does he or she need to be the owner of the assets composing the farm, e.g a sharecropper is seen as a farmer in this model.
-For a more detailed explanation on how ownership plays a role in modelling different farm types, see also the conceptual model in '*the approac*' section.
+For a more detailed explanation on how ownership plays a role in modelling different farm types, see also the conceptual model in '*the approach*' section.

 **Data attributes**